akai54/me/src/content/tutorials/install-last-version-keras-tensorflow/index.md

 imageCreditUrl: https://blog.keras.io/img/keras-tensorflow-logo.jpg
 ---

-# Install last version of TensorFlow and Keras using Conda
+# Install Keras3 with TensorFlow using Conda

 While trying to install the latest version of [Keras](https://keras.io/) (3.4.1) with [TensorFlow](https://www.tensorflow.org/?hl=fr), I ran into some dependency issues that many developers might find frustrating.
 After a bit of troubleshooting, I was able to solve the problem and thought I'd share the solution here in case it helps anyone facing similar challenges.